About Don Dixon

 My latest book, Pain and Process, is a collection of works that reflect what I see in our world at this moment in history.
 It serves as the mirror I hold up to the world as a Black man living in America now.
 I hope this book and the paintings it inspired starts conversations and spurs many interpretations.

-I have worked on feature films such as THE BOOK OF LIFE, FREE BIRDS, ROCKDOG, SHERLOCK GNOMES, UGLY DOLLS as well as Television and video game animation, and illustration for Rolling Stone Magazine.
+I have worked on feature films such as THE BOOK OF LIFE, FREE BIRDS, ROCKDOG, SHERLOCK GNOMES, UGLY DOLLS, SCOOB! as well as Television and video game animation, and illustration for Rolling Stone Magazine.

-Who could know that a young 12-year-old Black child who loved to draw would transform that love and joy into a 20-year career?
-I believe my calling is to inspire others, especially children, and help to create a better world.
+I believe my calling is to inspire others and help to create a better world.